seekingalpha/jst/README.md

 ## Usage

-Create a folder in your project and add PrototypeJS templates with the ".jst" extension.
-Let's suppose you have a "hi.jst" file in "app/assets/javascripts/templates":
+Create a folder in your project and add PrototypeJS templates with the ".jst.pt" extension or Handlebars with the ".jst.hb".
+Let's suppose you have a "hi.jst.pt" file in "app/assets/javascripts/templates":

 ```html
   <h1>Hi, #{name}</h1>